iSQI ISTQB Certified Tester Foundation Level - Specialist Performance Testing CTFL-PT_D Exam Practice Test

 Question 1

-(REFER TO BASE SCENARIO 2): IV/rerj you refer to Base Scenario 2, you are referring to the description and only the description, without any modification.
+Base Scenario 1: This Base Scenario 1 is used for 2 questions throughout this exam.
+When you refer to Base Scenario 1, you are referring to this description and only this description, without any modification.

 Question specific constraints: (specific constraints are not part of the Base Scenario and are specific to this question).